thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/kendo-saleshub-search-box.md

     };

 The grid sets the `this` context of the function to itself when it calls our event handler.
-This means that we can access all of the grids properties through the `this` variable.
+This means that we can access all of the grid's properties through the `this` variable.
 To get the selected item in the grid, we call the `select` function on it.
 The
 `select` function returns an array of selected elements, but since our grid only supports single item selection we just get the first element in the array.
 We then pass the selected element to the `dataItem` function of the grid, which returns the corresponding
 **OrderSearchResult** which we use to get the id of the order.
-Once we have the id of the order we can redirect the user to the edit page for that order.
+Once we have the **id** of the order we can redirect the user to the edit page for that order.